How to stop a dog from barking in the morning.

 If you have to get the dog out of the kennel and he’s been whining nonstop for several minutes, go to him and have him “watch” or “sit” on command.
 Even if he’s been whining for 10 minutes, he will associate the reward for what he just did (eye contact or sit).

 Barkley and I also attended a training class with Abby Cline of Pawsitive Vybe.
 She said if the dog doesn’t know the command for “watch” or “sit” quite yet, wait for him to do the behavior on his own.
 Mark the behavior with “yes!’ and reward.

 Following these suggestions, Barkley learned that nothing happens when he scratches at his kennel door.
 Nothing happens when he whines, either.
 Instead, he learned to sit in the back of his kennel politely and wait for me to open the door.

 Barkley has made lots of progress.
 Although he’s one of those dogs who believes he is the center of the universe, he is learning the rest of us think otherwise.

-What tips do you have for teaching a dog not to cry or whine in his kennel?
+What tips do the rest of you have for teaching a dog not to cry or whine in his kennel?

 Sign up to receive That Mutt’s training tips & more in my (almost) daily newsletter: